Mobile-Former: Bridging MobileNet and Transformer: Abstract

 \section{Abstract}

-We present Mobile-Former, a parallel design of MobileNet and Transformer with a two-way bridge in between.
-This structure leverages the advantage of MobileNet at local processing and transformer at global interaction.
+We present Mobile-Former, a parallel design of MobileNet and transformer with a two-way bridge in between.
+This structure leverages the advantages of MobileNet at local processing and transformer at global interaction.
 And the bridge enables bidirectional fusion of local and global features.
-Different with recent works on vision transformer, the transformer in Mobile-Former contains very few tokens (e.g. less than 6 tokens) that are randomly initialized, resulting in low computational cost.
-Combining with the proposed light-weight cross attention to model the bridge, Mobile-Former is not only computationally efficient, but also has more representation power, outperforming MobileNetV3 at low FLOP regime from 25M to 500M FLOPs on ImageNet classification.
-For instance, it achieves 77.9\% top-1 accuracy at 294M FLOPs, gaining 1.3\% over MobileNetV3 but saving 17\% of computations.
-When transferring to object detection, Mobile-Former outperforms MobileNetV3 by 8.6 AP.
+Different from recent works on vision transformer, the transformer in Mobile-Former contains very few tokens (e.g. 6 or fewer tokens) that are randomly initialized to learn global priors, resulting in low computational cost.
+Combining with the proposed light-weight cross attention to model the bridge, Mobile-Former is not only computationally efficient, but also has more representation power.
+It outperforms MobileNetV3 at low FLOP regime from 25M to 500M FLOPs on ImageNet classification.
+For instance, Mobile-Former achieves 77.9\% top-1 accuracy at 294M FLOPs, gaining 1.3\% over MobileNetV3 but saving 17\% of computations.
+When transferring to object detection, Mobile-Former outperforms MobileNetV3 by 8.6 AP in RetinaNet framework.
+Furthermore, we build an efficient end-to-end detector by replacing backbone, encoder and decoder in DETR with Mobile-Former, which outperforms DETR by 1.1 AP but saves 52\% of computational cost and 36\% of parameters.